 By the early 1970s the airline had introduced Hawker Siddeley HS-748 turboprops, and Boeing 727 jet airliners were introduced in 1972 after Kathmandu's runway had been extended for medium sized jet operations.
 The Boeing 727s were gradually replaced by Boeing 757s.

-At present NAC operates 7 international destinations namely Bangkok, Hong Kong, and Kuala Lumpur in South East /Far East Asia and Doha in Middle East.
-Kuala Lumpur are recently operated from March, 31st, 2003 and Delhi, Mumbai & Bengaluru in India.
+At present NAC operates 9 international destinations namely Bangkok, Hong Kong, Dubai, Doha, Kuala Lumpur, Narita, Delhi, Mumbai & Bengaluru.
 In Domestic operations it connects more than 25 destinations inside Nepal.

 More than 90 percent of Nepal's area is covered by mountains.
 Moreover, Nepal is also landlocked.
 Without the use of air transport, remote places are cut off from point of view of tourism, food supply and other essential requirement.
 There are places in Nepal where there are airports, where even though that particular district does not have even a decent road to use bicycles.